singhdivyank/React-task-schedular-app/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

+**The build folder has all static files for deployment, even if public files are deleted the app will still run**

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.